 As Tryna and her two friends were walking home along Glynn Road, a car came speeding towards them before the driver slammed on the brakes and jumped out.
 “Come here, bitch” the man shouted before producing a knife and trying to grab all three girls.
-Tyna’s friends managed to escape his clutches but Tyna wasn’t so lucky.
-The man grabbed Tyna and threw her into his car while her two friends ran to a nearby home to call police.
+Tryna’s friends managed to escape his clutches but Tryna wasn’t so lucky.
+The man grabbed Tryna and threw her into his car while her two friends ran to a nearby home to call police.

 A search party was immediately assembled but it was tragically already too late.

 Around two hours after Tryna was abducted, her lifeless body was discovered in a parking lot in Forest Hill Parkway which was located in the Glenville area of Cleveland.
 She had been raped numerous times and then stabbed seven times in the chest.
 A wound to Tryna’s arm indicated that she had attempted to defend herself against her ruthless attacker but to no avail.

 The discovery of the body led to a new chapter in the case: the search for the sadistic killer.
 It wouldn’t be long until he attempted to strike again…